-The elevation of the project area ranges from approximately 6704 feet at the north end of the proposed Telstar Road right-of-way and 6744 feet at the southeast end of the right-of-way corridor.
-The project corridor is located in Biological Resource Land Use Clearance Policies and Procedures Area 3 (Prall 2016, File#16perm 104) and is adjacent to housing and other roadways.
-Disturbances in the project area include: residences with outbuildings, power lines along the right of way; driveways, dirt roads, trails, and grazing by horses and cattle.
+The elevation of the project area ranges from 6791 feet at the north end of the right-of-way corridor and approximately 6755 feet at the south end of the corridor.
+The project corridor is located in Area 3 - Low Sensitivity Wildlife Resources (Prall 2016, File#16perm 104).
+Disturbances in the project area include: dirt roads, pipe fences, scattered residences, other disturbances, and grazing by horses and cattle.
+Most of the area has been heavily grazed by livestock.